 What Do Cravings Mean?
 Two Main Meanings

-There is one more main reason that explains cravings.
+There is one more primary reason for cravings.

-To recap, the two reasons behind cravings simply relate to your body’s need for fuel and energy:
+To recap, the two reasons behind cravings relate to your body’s need for fuel and energy:

 Again, if you’re looking for a craving meaning, these two reasons explain at least 50% of all food cravings!